Skip to main content

 2.1 Access and Use.

-Company reserves the right, in its sole discretion, to make changes to the Services that it reasonably deems necessary or useful to: (a) maintain or enhance: (i) the quality or delivery of Company’s services to its Clients; (ii) the competitive strength of or market for Company’s services; or (iii) the Services’ cost efficiency or performance; or (b) to comply with applicable law; provided, however, if Company removes any material functionality from the platform as subscribed to by Client, may, terminate its subscription by providing written notice to Company within 60 days of the removal of such functionality.
+Company reserves the right, in its sole discretion, to make changes to the Services that it reasonably deems necessary or useful to: (a) maintain or enhance: (i) the quality or delivery of Company’s services to its Clients; (ii) the competitive strength of or market for Company’s services; or (iii) the Services’ cost efficiency or performance; or (b) to comply with applicable law; provided, however, if Company removes any material functionality from the platform as subscribed to by Client, Client may terminate its subscription by providing written notice to Company within 60 days of the removal of such functionality.
+For purposes of this Section, “material functionality” means a core feature of the Services as described in Exhibit A that Company has entirely discontinued, such that Client’s primary use case for the applicable Services is substantially impaired.
+In the event Client exercises such termination right, all fees paid or due and payable through the date of termination shall remain non-cancelable and non-refundable.

 2.3 Use Restrictions.